edgelesssys/constellation/docs/docs/overview/clouds.md

 (1) is a functional must-have.
 (2)--(4) are required for remote attestation that fully keeps the infrastructure/cloud out.
 Constellation can work without them or with approximations, but won't protect against certain privileged attackers anymore.

-The following table summarizes the state of features for different infrastructures as of September 2022.
+The following table summarizes the state of features for different infrastructures as of May 2023.

 | **Feature**                   | **Azure** | **GCP** | **AWS** | **OpenStack (Yoga)** |
 |-------------------------------|-----------|---------|---------|----------------------|